What is Consumer Research?

 - The use of surveys to find out if current or potential consumer see your products as a rational and useful benefit.

-- Conducting personal interviews or focus group sessions with clients to understand how they respond to the marketing ideas.
+- Conducting personal interviews or focus group sessions with clients to understand how they respond to marketing ideas.

 Knowing your market position